harsadella/harsadella/README.md

 </p>

 <p align="center">
-  building real-world stuff, not just code ⚡
+  Building real-world stuff, not just code ⚡
 </p>

 ---

-### about me
+### ABOUT ME
 I’m a Computer Systems student with a strong passion for robotics and a growing focus on IoT and embedded systems.
 I enjoy building hands-on projects, experimenting with sensors and hardware, and turning ideas into real, functional devices.
 I’m always curious to explore new technologies, continuously learning and improving along the way, with the goal of creating impactful and useful solutions in the future.

 ---